 WAM (CYCLE 4) wave forecasting model

-From the following graphs, the first 2 show the average annual wind and wave roses while the next 2 show the wave conditions from May to September ("summer" season) and October to April ("winter" period).
+From the following graphs, the first two shows the average annual wind and wave roses while the next two shows the wave conditions from May to September "summer season" and October to April "winter period".

-Usually (including this case, as can be seen from seasonal waveroses), the wave climate varies widely between winter and summer months, with annual wave events not reflecting the much calmer summer conditions.
-As a result, the wave cases considered were calculated for both the whole year and only the 'summer season' (May to September) alone.
-In ports where ideal conditions cannot be achieved throughout the year, then the objectives are:
+Usually (including this case, as can be seen from seasonal waveroses), the wave climate varies widely between winter and summer, with annual wave events not reflecting the much calmer summer conditions.
+As a result, the wave cases considered were calculated for both the whole year and only the "summer season" (May to September) alone.
+In ports where ideal conditions cannot be achieved throughout the year, therefore the objectives are:

-- During summer months, when the port is operating at maximum capacity, to provide the maximum percentage of operating quays
+- During summer period, when the port is operating at maximum capacity, to provide the maximum percentage of operating quay walls.

-- During winter months, when the port is operating under light load, to provide a minimum percentage of operating quays for shelter in bad weather.
+- During winter period, when the port is operating under light load, to provide a minimum percentage of operating quay walls for shelter in bad weather.

 Extreme value analysis

 The most appropriate approach is the statistical processing of climatic data to forecast wave events that will occur once within a time period.
 The statistical method used is Extreme Value Analysis and more specifically, the POT (Peak Over Threshold) method.
-From the chart obtained from the analysis, the wave height values corresponding to 1 and 5 year return periods were selected for the study.
+Considering the chart obtained from the analysis, the wave height values corresponding to 1 and 5 years return periods were selected for the study.

 Numerical models employed

 The software package used for the wave penetration and disturbance study was the TMS (Telemac-Mascaret System).
-The spectral wave model TOMAWAC was used to simulate the propagation of wave conditions from the node of the WAMC4 offshore model to the project location and the ARTEMIS model based on the solution of "elliptic equations", for the estimation of wave disturbance.
+The spectral wave model "TOMAWAC" was applied to simulate the propagation of wave conditions from the node of the WAMC4 offshore model up to the project location and the "ARTEMIS" model based on the solution of "elliptic equations" for the estimation of wave disturbance.

-A total of 20 wave cases corresponding to 100 simulations were executed, which consist of:
+A total of 20 wave cases corresponding to 100 simulations were examined, which consists of:

-- 80 ARTEMIS simulations, for the calculation of wave disturbance, 20 for every wave case, 4 layouts (Existing, Alternatives 1, 2 and 3).
+- 80 ARTEMIS simulations, for the calculation of wave disturbance, 20 for every wave case, 4 layouts (existing condition and alternatives 1, 2 and 3).

-The effectiveness of each alternative is evaluated both qualitatively and quantitatively.
-Qualitative evaluation of wave disturbance is performed by visual inspection of the disturbance maps and quantitative by mathematical analysis.
-There are 2 types of disturbance maps, absolute and differential sisturbance.
-Differential disturbance graphs are obtained by algebraically subtracting the examined layout from the reference layout disturbance.
+The effectiveness of each alternative is evaluated qualitatively and quantitatively.
+Qualitative evaluation of wave disturbance is performed by visual inspection of the disturbance maps, on the other hand quantitative is performed by mathematical analysis.
+There are two types of disturbance maps, absolute and differential disturbance.
+Differential disturbance graphs are obtained algebraically by subtracting the examined layout from the reference layout disturbance.